6 min read

 As the number of COVID-19 cases continues to climb, and our daily routines keep being interrupted and switched up, anxiety levels in Hong Kong are higher than ever before.
-From numbers of reported stress, to social work call centres getting historically high numbers of calls, signs point to increased depression levels in Hong Kong – and recent surveys confirm it.
+From numbers of reported stress to social work call centers getting historically high numbers of calls, signs point to increased depression levels in Hong Kong - and recent surveys confirm it.

 A recent survey from the University of Hong Kong (HKU) has found that three in four in Hong Kong now report having depressive symptoms.
 Another study designed by the Mental Health Association Hong Kong also found that 9 in 10 employees suffered from stress at work since the pandemic started.
 Social distancing, more frequent periods of isolation and being at home give rise to greater conflicts as well as risk for mental health problems.

 According to a report from July 2020 by Samaritan Befrienders Hong Kong, a suicide prevention group in Hong Kong, there were 993 cases of suicide in the last year, which is a 4% rise over the year before.

 There are several key aspects of the pandemic that contributes to the stress levels of people in Hong Kong:

 As the number of confirmed cases continues to increase, and there is still currently no means of treatment available for the virus, many people live in fear of contracting the infection and also worry for their friends and family.
 With Hong Kong tightening up on regulations around hygiene practices such as mandatory masking and limits on gatherings, as well as banning indoor catering from 6 pm to 4:59 am and having checked for the temperature at almost all public places, there is a sense of tension amongst citizens that make people look out for anyone who isn’t wearing a mask or wiping their hands in odd places.
 It is as if we are all part of a neighborhood watch system, and the experience can be uncomfortable and stress-inflicting.